contao/docs/docs/manual/guides/webfont.en.md

 ---
-title: "Using Webfonts"
+title: "Using web fonts"
-description: "Information on the integration of webfonts."
+description: "Information on the integration of web fonts."
 aliases:
-    - /en/guides/webfont/
+    - /en/guides/web-font/
 weight: 80
 tags:
     - "Theme"